script-0/The-Journey/readme.md

 3. XSS triggered?
 Maybe we have SQLi

-Whenever I find XSS vulnerability, I try SQL Injection on same parameter.
+Whenever I find an XSS vulnerability, I try SQL Injection on the same parameter.

 4. Bypass HTML security mechanisms

-Sometimes special characters are blocked by HTML, so on forms for example, intercept the request and change for your payload.
+Sometimes special characters are blocked by HTML, so on forms, for example, intercept the request and change for your payload.
 When we intercept the request, we already bypass the HTML security.